back

 The key is to structure your packages so the value clearly increases with each tier.

 When you clearly spell out what’s included in each tier, you make the value obvious.
-It empowers the client to choose the best fit for them, and you’ll find that most will land on that middle package—the one you've priced for ideal profitability.
-Suddenly, your price list isn't just a list; it's one of your best sales tools.
+This empowers the client to choose the best fit for them, and you’ll find most will land on that middle package-the one you’ve priced for ideal profitability.
+Your price list isn’t just a list anymore; it’s one of your best sales tools.

 Justifying Costs With Paid Ads And Organic Content

-When a client looks at a proposal for social media management, the first question is always: "Is it worth it?"
-A great way to answer that is to break down the two sides of the social media coin: paid ads and organic content.
+When a client looks at a proposal for social media management, they are always going to start with one core question: “Is it worth it?”
+Now, here comes a great opportunity to break down the two sides of the social media coin: paid ads and organic content.

-Organic content is more like becoming a beloved local figure.
-You're out there shaking hands, hosting community events, and building real relationships.
-It's a slower burn, but it creates a base of loyal customers who trust you and keep coming back because they genuinely like what you're about.
+Organic content’s more like becoming that favorite local character: you’re out there shaking hands, holding community events, and building actual relationships.
+It’s a slower burn, but it creates a loyal base of customers who trust you and continue coming back because they genuinely enjoy what you’re about.

 Renting Attention vs. Owning an Audience